ankane/active_median/README.md

 [1, 2, 3].median
 ```

-Percentile [master]
+Percentile

 ```ruby
 [1, 2, 3].percentile(0.75)
 ```

-You can also pass a block.
+You can also pass a block

 ```ruby
 {a: 1, b: 2, c: 3}.median { |k, v| v }